What causes someone to develop a narcissistic personality? Is it their environment, their genes, or could it be the way they were parented?

 There have been many studies that attempt to find out the origins of a narcissistic personality.
 Research suggests narcissism is created, not innate, and that certain factors will help turn a child into a narcissist.

-One obvious factor has to be the way a child is brought up by its parents.
+One obvious factor has to be the way a child is brought up by their parents.

 Parenting and the narcissistic personality